 Vulnerability is another complex issue.

-The submarine threat is arguably of greatest seriousness.
-Many nations are acquiring modern and extremely quite conventional submarines and the capability of these means that the high value assets become so high value they soak up huge amounts of surface and sub surface force protection resource, again, the self licking lollipop scenario hoves into view.
+The submarine threat is arguable of greatest seriousness.
+Many nations are acquiring modern and extremely quiet conventional submarines and the capability of these means that the high-value assets become so high value they soak up huge amounts of surface and subsurface force protection resource, again, the self-licking lollipop scenario hoves into view.